Marketing & Selling Strategies

 - Creating clear “win” strategies to beat competitors at their own game

-- How to pick the customers, market and geographies that help you win more work
+- How to pick the customers, markets and geographies that help you win more work

 - The tools you need to put together the winning business development strategy for your company